On the action of symplectic automorphisms on the $CH_0$-groups of some hyper-K\"ahler fourfolds

 Since some toric geometry will be needed in the sequel, let us also recall some standard definitions and properties, see \cite{MR1234037}, \cite{MR2810322} for details.
-Given a lattice $N$ and a fan $\Delta$ in $N_\R$, the corresponding toric variety is denoted by $X(\Delta)$.
+Given a lattice $N$ and a fan $\Delta$ in $N_\R$, one can construct a toric variety of dimension $\rank(N)$, which will be denoted by $X(\Delta)$.
+By definition, $X(\Delta)$ is the union of affine toric varieties $\Spec(\C[N\dual\cap \sigma\dual])$, where $N\dual$ is the dual lattice, $\sigma\dual$ is the dual cone in $N_\R\dual$ and $\sigma$ runs over the cones in $\Delta$.
 A fan $\Delta$ is said \emph{regular} if each cone in $\Delta$ is generated by a part of a $\Z$-basis of $N$.
 Let $N'$ be another lattice and $\Delta'$ be a fan in $N'_\R$.
 Then a homomorphism (as abelian groups) $f:N\to N'$ induces a rational map of the toric varieties $\phi: X(\Delta)\dra X(\Delta')$.
 Such maps are called \emph{equivariant} or \emph{monomial}. \begin{prop} Using the above notation for toric geometry, then we have: \begin{itemize} \item[$(i)$] $X(\Delta)$ is smooth if and only if $\Delta$ is regular. \item[$(ii)$] $\phi: X(\Delta)\dra X(\Delta')$ is a morphism if and only if for any cone $\sigma\in \Delta$, there exists a cone $\sigma'\in\Delta'$ such that $f$ sends $\sigma$ into $\sigma'$. \item[$(iii)$] Any fan admits a refinement consisting of regular cones. \item[$(iv)$] Any smooth projective toric variety satisfies property $\sP$. \item[$(v)$] $\phi$ admits an elimination of indeterminacies:

 such that $X(\tilde\Delta)$ is smooth projective satisfying property $\sP$. \end{itemize} \end{prop} \begin{proof} For $(i)$, \cite[Theorem 3.1.19]{MR2810322}; for $(ii)$, \cite[Theorem 3.3.4]{MR2810322}; for $(iii)$, \cite[Theorem 11.1.9]{MR2810322}; for $(iv)$, \cite[Theorem 12.5.3]{MR2810322}.
 Finally, $(v)$ is a consequence of the first four: by $(iii)$, we can find a regular refinement of $\Delta\cup f^{-1}(\Delta')$, denoted by $\tilde\Delta$, then $X(\tilde\Delta)$ is smooth by $(i)$ and satisfies property $\sP$ by $(iv)$.
 Moreover, $(ii)$ implies that $\phi\circ \tau: X(\tilde\Delta)\to X(\Delta')$ is a morphism. \end{proof}